Provide five pieces of proof of residence, which means:

-If your clients qualify for premium credit assistance, cost share reduction plans or American Indian/Alaska Native plans, they will want to enroll in a plan through AlaskaFFM.
+If your clients qualify for premium credit assistance, cost share reduction plans or American Indian/Alaska Native plans, they will want to enroll in a plan through the federally facilitated marketplace (FFM) at Healthcare.gov.

-Individuals eligible to apply for a Premera plan must be:
+Individuals eligible to apply for a Premera plan if they are:

-Your clients currently enrollment in a Premera grandfathered or non-grandfathered plan can remain on that plan or enroll in a plan that complies with the Affordable Care Act during the next open enrollment period starting November 1, 2015.
+Your clients currently enrolled on a Premera grandfathered or non-grandfathered plan can remain on that plan or enroll in a plan that complies with the Affordable Care Act during the open enrollment periods for 2016.

 The birth, placement for adoption, or adoption of the applicant for whom coverage is sought; for Qualified Health Plans (QHPs), this also applies to children placed in foster care, legal wards, guardianship, or medical support orders